kubernetes-sigs/kubebuilder/roadmap/roadmap_2024.md

 - **PR Check image:**  🙌 Seeking Contributions to do the required changes - See that the images used to check the PR titles are also build and promoted by the Kubebuilder project in GCP but are from the project: https://github.com/kubernetes-sigs/kubebuilder-release-tools.
 The plan in this case is to use the e2e shared infrastructure.
 [More info](https://github.com/kubernetes/k8s.io/issues/2647#issuecomment-2111182864)

 **Objective:** Shift Kubernetes (k8s) project infrastructure from GCP to shared infrastructures.
-Furthermore, move away from the registry `k8s.gcr.io` to `registry.k8s.io`.
+Furthermore, move from the registry `k8s.gcr.io` to `registry.k8s.io`.

 **Motivation:** The initiative to move away from GCP aligns with the broader k8s project's goal of utilizing shared infrastructures.
-This transition is crucial for ensure the availability of the artifacts in the long run and align complience with other projects under the kubernetes-sig org.
+This transition is crucial for ensuring the availability of the artifacts in the long run and aligning compliance with other projects under the kubernetes-sig org.
 [Issue #2647](https://github.com/kubernetes/k8s.io/issues/2647) provides more details on the move.

 **Context:** Currently, Google Cloud is used only for: